-Summary : Glacier Bay National Park and Preserve and remote wilderness exploration highlight this adventure.
-Spend days cruising among massive icebergs, hiking into wildlife-rich forests; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
+Summary : Glacier Bay National Park and remote wilderness exploration highlight this adventure.
+Spend days cruising among massive icebergs, hiking into wildlife-rich forests with cascading waterfalls; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
 In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, socializing with friends in the lounge, or taking part in a yoga class.

 Activities : Birding, Hiking, Kayaking, Snorkeling

 Welcome aboard!
 Meet the crew, settle in, and relax with your shipmates.
 Within minutes you’ll cruise the scenic channels of the Inside Passage.

 Enter Glacier Bay National Park, a UNESCO Heritage Site and Biosphere Reserve.
 Here you’ll pick up the National Park Ranger who will be with you to explore coves and corners of the bay that most visitors miss.
 One of America’s crown jewel national parks will be yours to explore and marvel at for the next three days.
 Here in the bay there are sea lions, mountain goats, bears, moose, eagles, and spectacular scenic backdrops.